- Case Studies

 As part of a study for a major department store, we found that admin tasks were blocking managers from spending time on the shop floor, and recognised that introducing tablets and technology could prevent them from being tied to the back office.
 We also uncovered data that indicated more time spent on sales meetings and updates didn’t necessarily translate to better store performance.

-At Costa Coffee, we showed that more consistent use of mobiles and iPads could offer a slicker method of keeping colleagues up to date on new offers.
+At Coffee shop chain, we showed that more consistent use of mobiles and iPads could offer a slicker method of keeping colleagues up to date on new offers.
 While at Vodafone, our insights helped them take a new approach to staff planning, reducing back-office time by around 12.5%.

 The layout of the warehouse wasn’t as efficient as it could be, so forklift trucks used for picking products were empty for long periods of time as they travelled between aisles.
 Just as walking long distances from a shelf to a refilling trolley wastes precious time in a store setting, it meant a crucial process was costing Primaflow many more minutes than it needed to.
 We recommended adjusting the layout – a long-term undertaking – or trialling faster, more nimble trucks, and gave them the data they need to predict their return on investment.